Niranjan-Dorage/NLP_Chatbot/README.md

 ## How does it work?

 First of all, it's recommended to create a virtual environment for this chatbot project.
-So, install all the dependencies, as follows:
+So, install all the dependencies - after downloading the project, of course -, as follows:

 ```cmd
 mkdir chatbot-nlp-backend